abdallah5446/Portfolio/README.md

 Welcome to my portfolio! 💻 🎉 <br /><br />
-Here, you will find some of my work in python, including some logic-focused programs, and especially a video game (150+ lines) I created using functional and conditional logic.
+Here, you will find some of my work in python, including some logic-focused programs, and especially a video game (150+ lines) I created using functions and conditional logic.
 Enjoy!

 Python Game:<br />